Ease into asynchronous work with Slack

 Tips for keeping notifications down for others

-Many teams rely far too often on DMs—mostly for quick questions and answers.
+Many teams rely far too often on DMs – mostly for quick questions and answers.
 That means more notifications (which can stack up after working hours) and more siloed information.
-Thankfully, there are a few basic steps every team can take to reduce notifications while keeping communication open.
+Thankfully, there are a few basic steps that every team can take to reduce notifications while keeping communication open.

 1. Replace short messages with emoji reactions